Study permits

 It is important to apply for your study permit as soon as you receive your letter of acceptance from UVic.
 Check IRCC's estimated processing times to find out how long it can take to process your application.

-You will need to provide a letter of acceptance from UVic as part of your study permit application.
+You will need to provide a letter of acceptance (LOA) from UVic as part of your study permit application.

 If you are an undergraduate student: